 - CON: Lack of public transport outside the cities

-Public transport in rural areas is less well-developed than in cities.
+The public transport in rural areas is less developed than in the cities.
 If expats live outside of cities, it may be useful to drive.
 Expats must be sure to carry the appropriate documentation with them when driving in Russia, including an international driver’s licence, passport, visa and migration card.

 'Moscow’s metro system is hugely reliable.
 I do not need to own a car.
 For the price of a chocolate bar I can get anywhere in Moscow.'
 Read more about expat life in Russia in an interview with Northern Lad.

 "I think the biggest adjustment anyone would need to do when he or she relocates to Russia is having to learn at least a little bit of the local language.
 Even though you will probably communicate with your co-workers in English, most locals, especially outside of Moscow, speak very little English.
 So, it’s advisable to learn at least some basics and to learn the Cyrillic alphabet.
 It definitely will go a long way!"
 Yulia shares her experience and tips for adjusting to life in Russia in her interview.

 Are you an expat living in Russia?